jasonkuhrt-archive/blog/logs/11-my-preferred-git-workflow/README.md

 2. **Master as base branch**

-   * Aligns with tooling defaults (for example `hub pull-request`)
+   * Aligns with tooling defaults (for example `hub pull-request`).
-   * Makes it practically impossible to not know which brach to pull-request too for the vast majority of cases
+   * Makes it practically impossible to not know which brach to pull-request too for the vast majority of cases.
-   * Makes it so there is only one branch to [protect](https://help.github.com/articles/about-protected-branches/) (excepting the odd and few version branches)
+   * Makes it so there is only one branch to [protect](https://help.github.com/articles/about-protected-branches/) (excepting the odd and few version branches).
-   * TBD makes it possible to leverage repo settings to automatically guarantee a single PR merging style (if there were multiple kinds of PR flows into bases with varying standards as prescribed by some git flows then repo settings wouldn't be able to enforce for a single style thereby passing the buck to humans to manually police)

 3. **Squash-merge pull-requests ([ref](https://help.github.com/articles/about-pull-request-merges/#squash-and-merge-your-pull-request-commits))**